Court urges Centre, State to sort out funding for judiciary

 It was only on this submission the Bench said: “We can only hope that a situation does not come to pass where recourse to provisions of the Constitution becomes necessary to make funds available for the functioning of the judiciary.”

-The ASG stressed that a better co-ordination between the law officers of the Centre and State government was necessary for finding a solution to the problemspecifically in the context of the Centre allocation having lapsed for two financial years (2014-15 and 2015-2016), on account of the failure of the State government to utilise the funds.
+The ASG stressed that a better co-ordination between the law officers of the Centre and State government was necessary for finding a solution to the problem.